ethersphere/swarm-guide/contents/usage/mru.rst

 Where:

 + ``name`` Resource name.
 This is a user field.
-You can use any name
+You can use any name.
 + ``frequency`` Time interval the resource is expected to update at, in **seconds**.
 + ``startTime`` Time the resource is valid from, in Unix time (seconds).
 + ``ownerAddr`` Is the address derived from your public key.
 Hex encoded.
-+ ``multihash`` Is a flag indicating whether the data field should be interpreted as raw data or a multihash
++ ``multihash`` Is a flag indicating whether the data field should be interpreted as raw data or a multihash.
-+ ``data`` Contains hex-encoded raw data or a multihash of the content the mutable resource will be initialized with
++ ``data`` Contains hex-encoded raw data or a multihash of the content the mutable resource will be initialized with.
 + ``period`` Indicates for what period we are signing.
 Set to 1 for creation.
 + ``version`` Indicates what resource version of the period we are signing.
 Must be set to 1 for creation.
 + ``signature`` Signature of the digest calculated as follows digest = H(H(period, version, rootAddr), metaHash, data).
 Hex encoded.